-Candidates admitted under 'Full-Time' should be available in the Karpagam academy of Higher Education during the complete working hours for curricular, co-curricular and extra-curricular activities assigned to them.
+Candidates admitted under 'Full-Time' should be available in the Karpagam Academy of Higher Education during the complete working hours for curricular, co-curricular and extra- curricular activities assigned to them.

-- 1.2.2 Change from full time mode of study to part time mode is not permitted. - 1.2.3 Change from one programme to another programme is not permitted.
+1.2.2 Change from one programme to another programme is not permitted.